 When you break down the benefits you're seeking from bone broth (taming inflammation, healing the gut, boosting antioxidants, and supporting joint health), we can build a plant-based broth that can help meet those needs sans animals.
 Here's what we're going to use:

-Mixing fresh and dried shiitake mushrooms is a great way to infuse your broth with selenium (an element that supports joint and immune health), vitamin D (mushrooms are one of the only foods that naturally contain it), B vitamins, iron, and zinc.
+Mixing fresh and dried shiitake mushrooms is a great way to infuse your broth with selenium (an element that supports joint and immune health), vitamin D (mushrooms are one of the only foods that naturally contain it if they are specially grown exposed to UV light), B vitamins, iron, and zinc.
 All of these vitamins and minerals make mushrooms a key food for nourishing the gut and boosting the immune system.

 One sheet of kombu or a handful of wakame can add powerful benefits to your broth.
 Kombu is often used for cooking beans, as it can help break down the phytic acid (which can prevent nutrient absorption) in the beans and make them easier to digest.

 Seaweed is also a great source of B vitamins, vitamins C and K, and is an incredible source of natural iodine, which can help with thyroid function.
-Sea vegetables have a compound called fucans, which is a potent anti-inflammatory.
+Sea vegetables have a compound called fucodian, which has antiviral, neuroprotective, and immune-modulating effects.

 Onion and onion skins, garlic and garlic skins, carrot peels, fennel stalks, celery, herbs and herb stems, and any other vegetable scraps you've got.
 These all will contribute to the antioxidant power of your broth, in addition to the savory flavor.

-When prepping vegetables, throw the scraps in a freezer bag until you have a full bag and are ready to make some broth.
+When prepping vegetables, throw the scraps into the freezer until you have a full bag and are ready to make some broth.